justinbmcbride/DLA-Project/README.md

 ![Screenshot](Images/Jetson_Setup.jpg)

 #### Results
-* Surveying the possibilites for object detection, it seems that YOLOv3 (you only look once)**[[1]](#ref1)** model is a fast real-time object detector and also has a smaller model for systems with limited resources (YOLOv3-tiny).
+* Surveying the possibilities for object detection, it seems that YOLOv3 (you only look once)**[[1]](#ref1)** model is a fast real-time object detector and also has a smaller model for systems with limited resources (YOLOv3-tiny).
 Note that there are more accurate models, but the YOLOv3 model is faster.
 * From the YOLOv3 paper, we see it is faster than other models, such as RetinaNet and SSD (single shot detection) on the COCO (common objects in context) database:

 ![Screenshot](Images/yolo_graph1.png)